 Jonathan Edwards helped start it all.

 Jonathan Edwards was born Oct.
 5, 1703, in East Windsor, Conn., the only son of the 12 children of a minister and a minister’s daughter.
-He entered Yale when he was not yet 13 and graduated at 17, then studied theology for two more years.
+He entered Yale at 12 and graduated at 17, then studied theology for two more years.

-From the time he was a boy he struggled with the Puritan idea that God predestines people for salvation.
+From his boyhood, he struggled with the Puritan idea that God predestines people for salvation.
 His own conversion experience solved the problem for him.
 He described how he experienced a personal, emotional connection to God:

 …in my father's pasture, I looked up on the sky and clouds, there came into my mind so sweet a sense of the glorious majesty and grace of God that I know not how to express it.
 God's excellency, his wisdom, his purity and love, seemed to appear in everything, in the sun, moon, and stars, in the clouds and blue sky, in the grass, flowers and trees, in the water and all nature, which used greatly to fix my mind.